-If that all sounds just a bit too romantic, there are also practical reasons to opt for a wood-fired tub.
-They won’t explode your electricity bill, they can operate without toxic chemicals, and they don’t break down much thanks to the lack of moving parts.
-Wood-fired hot tubs eschew electric heaters, pumps, and chemicals for old-fashioned wood and water you simply replace before it gets dirty.
+If that all sounds just a bit too romantic, there are also practical reasons to opt for a wood-fired hot tub.
+They won’t explode your electricity bill, can operate without toxic chemicals, and don’t break down much thanks to the lack of moving parts.
+Wood-fired hot tubs eschew pumps, chemicals, and electric heaters for old-fashioned wood and water you simply replace before it gets dirty.
 They’re available at a lot of different price points, and some are even portable.
 Best of all, it’s easy to have these delivered to your house (or cabin, or chalet) and install them yourself.
 See?
 The dream isn’t as out of reach as that A-frame.

 Not to be outdone by the Canadians, this Dutch-designed wood-burning hot tub uses an external firebox and coiled piping system to heat its 650 liters of water.
 The outer planks are made of Platowood Fraké, a sustainable and durable wood, and the interior shell is a simple fiberglass bowl sans built-in seats, as the gently sloped sides make it comfortable to sit on the floor of the tub.
 There's also an included wok, which makes it easy to use the fire pit to cook food outside sans grill.